ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

 (4) Read the articles on [creating a github repo under an organization](https://ucsb-cs16.github.io/topics/github_com_create_private_repo_under_org/), [cloning your first repo](https://ucsb-cs56-pconrad.github.io/topics/git_cloning_your_first_repo/) and [git basic workflow](https://ucsb-cs56-pconrad.github.io/topics/git_basic_workflow/).
 Refer lab01.
 We will now put the concepts from all the articles that you have read so far into practice.
 You may need to refer back to these articles to complete the following steps.

 * Creating a new git repo: Open a browser and navigate to our class organization on github: [ucsb-cs16-wi17](https://github.com/orgs/ucsb-cs16-wi17/dashboard).
 Then go ahead and create a PRIVATE repo containing only a README.md and a .gitignore.
 To do this click on the green button that says "New repository", and follow the steps from the ["creating a github repo under an organization"](https://ucsb-cs16.github.io/topics/github_com_create_private_repo_under_org/) article.
 If you are working with a partner, only one of you needs to create the repo.

-Make sure you follow the right naming convention for your repo.
+**Make sure you follow the right naming convention for your repo.
 If your github username is jgaucho and your partner's is alily, you should name your repo lab02_alily_jgaucho.
 Notice that the github usernames are listed in alphabetical order.
-Also make sure your repo is PRIVATE, so that you code cannot be viewed by your classmates.
+Also make sure your repo is PRIVATE, so that you code cannot be viewed by your classmates.**

 * Adding your partner as a collaborator: Read this article on [adding your partner as a collaborator on your github repo](https://ucsb-cs56-pconrad.github.io/topics/github_add_collaborator/).
 Then follow the steps in the article to add your partner.

 * Cloning your repo to your ~/cs16/ directory on CSIL: Recall this article that you read in lab01 about [cloning your repo](https://ucsb-cs16.github.io/topics/git_cloning_your_first_repo/).
 Read it again if you need to.
 Then, clone the repo that you just created in your ~/cs16/ directory.
-Suppose the git repo was named lab02_jgaucho, after you clone it, you should see the directory lab02_jgaucho appear under your ~/cs16 directory. `cd` into your git repo directory.
+Suppose the git repo was named lab02_alily_jgaucho, after you clone it, you should see the directory llab02_alily_jgaucho appear under your ~/cs16 directory. `cd` into your git repo directory.

 You are now ready to get the starter code.

 ## Step 2: Getting the starter code from a local directory into your local git directory <a name="getstarter"></a>

 Copy the code from the instructor's account on the CSIL server into your local git directory.
-If your local git directory is lab02_jgaucho issue the following command:
+If your local git directory is lab02_alily_jgaucho issue the following command:

-  cp /cs/faculty/dimirza/cs16-wi17/labs/lab02-startercode/* ~/cs16/lab02_jgaucho/
+  cp /cs/faculty/dimirza/cs16-wi17/labs/lab02-startercode/* ~/cs16/llab02_alily_jgaucho/

-After doing this command, if you cd into ~/cs16/lab02_jgaucho/ and use the ls command, you should see three .cpp files and a README:
+After doing this command, if you cd into ~/cs16/lab02_alily_jgaucho/ and use the ls command, you should see three .cpp files and a README:

 ```
 -bash-4.2$ ls